matter-labs/zksync-lite-docs/docs/dev/utils.md

 ### Resolve token Symbol

-Get token symbol using its identifier.
+Get a token symbol using its identifier.

 > Signature